Membership and Dataset Inference Attacks on Large Audio Generative Models: Acknowledgments

 \section{Acknowledgments}

-This work is partly supported by the MUR FIS2 grant n.
+This research was supported by the Polish National Science Centre (NCN) within grant no. 2023/51/I/ST6/02854.We gratefully acknowledge Poland's high-performance Infrastructure PLGrid for providing computer facilities and support within computational grant no. PLG/2025/018230.
+This work is also partly supported by the MUR FIS2 grant n.
 FIS-2023-00942 "NEXUS" (cup B53C25001030001), and by Sapienza University of Rome via the Seed of ERC grant "MINT.AI" (cup B83C25001040001).
+This work was also supported by the German Research Foundation (DFG) within the framework of the Weave Programme under the project titled "Protecting Creativity: On the Way to Safe Generative Models" with number 545047250.